 When choosing a new breast pump, you will want to consider the durability of the machine.
 If you will be using your pump frequently, you will want a pump that has a reliable motor and/or one that comes with a decent warranty in case something goes wrong.

-What is a good breast pump brand?
+What is the best breast pump brand?

 There are many different breast pump brands to choose from once you decide on what factors are most important to you.
 We will review three of the most popular breast pump brands – Spectra, Medela, and Evenflo.
 These descriptions should provide you with a better understanding of what each brand has to offer including which models are usually covered by most insurance plans.